Sigbjørn Gjelsvik: Parliament

 Gjelsvik was elected to the Storting from Akershus in the 2017 election.
 Prior to this, he was employed as head of the secretariat for the Centre Party's parliamentary group.
 He successfully sought re-election to the Storting in the 2021 election.

 He also served as the Centre Party's financial spokesperson until his government appointment in April 2022.

 Following the 2021 election, Gjelsvik was brought in by party leader Trygve Slagsvold Vedum, along with parliamentary leader Marit Arnstad, to assist in the subsequent government negotiations with the Labour Party following the Socialist Left Party's withdrawal from the negotiations.
 Gjelsvik was also mentioned as a strong candidate to become minister of finance, second to Marit Arnstad.
 However, after Jonas Gahr Støre rejected his appointment, Vedum himself became a more probable candidate to the post.
 The Labour Party had prompted that the Centre Party should rather appoint someone from their leadership to the post, a position Gjelsvik did not hold.

+Following his departure as minister of local government, Gjelsvik became chair of the Standing Committee on Transport and Communications.

+He had sought re-election at the 2025 election, but ultimately lost his seat.